bitrise-io/devcenter/_articles/code-signing/xamarin-android-code-signing/xamarin-android-code-signing.md

 ![Screenshot](/img/android-code-signing/file-downloader.png)

+{% include message_box.html type="important" title="Bitrise keystore path" content="
-**IMPORTANT**: Ensure that your Bitrise keystore path is the same as your local path relative to your project root.
-For example, if `keystore.jks`is in your project's root, then your Bitrise keystore path has to be `$BITRISE_SOURCE_DIR/keystore.jks`.
+Ensure that your Bitrise keystore path is the same as your local path relative to your project root.
+For example, if `keystore.jks`is in your project's root, then your Bitrise keystore path has to be `$BITRISE_SOURCE_DIR/keystore.jks`
+"%}